Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 - `DoubleEncoder`
 - `BooleanEncoder`

-All of those, except for `ByteEncoder` and `BooleanEncoder`, accept `ByteOrder` as an argument, which is used to determine the byte order (endianness) of the encoded data.
+All of those, except for `ByteEncoder` and `BooleanEncoder`, accept a `ByteOrder` as an argument, which is used to determine the byte order (endianness) of the encoded data.
 If you do not provide one, it will default to `ByteOrder.BIG_ENDIAN`.

 #### String Encoders

-In binary encoding in general, there are two major ways to encode strings of text (aside from the encoding):
+In binary encoding in general, there are two major ways to encode strings of text (aside from the charset):

 - Fixed-length encoding, where the length of the string is known beforehand, and is encoded before the string itself.
 - Variable-length encoding, where the length of the string is not known beforehand, in which case, a terminator flag